DETAILED ACTION

 selecting a last subset of model parameters from the one or more subsequent subsets of model parameters, wherein the last subset of model parameters comprises independent variables associated with transplant rejection and meeting one or more second criteria; and

-inputting the set of transplant recipient parameters of the received transplant recipient data and the one or more parameter weights output from the trained machine learning model into a scoring unit, wherein the scoring unit is configured to generate a predictive score; and
+generating a predictive score based on the set of transplant recipient parameters of the received transplant recipient data and the one or more parameter weights output from the trained machine learning model; and (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

 The judicial exception is not integrated into a practical application.
 In particular, the additional elements do not integrate the abstract idea into a practical application, other than the abstract idea per se, because the additional elements amount to no more than limitations, which: